 The Pulse Night of Remembrance commemorates the loss of 49 people in the Pulse Nightclub shooting in Orlando, Florida on June 12, 2016.

 Created by Adam Steward in 2009 and celebrated on July 16, International Drag Day to give drag artists a chance to showcase their creativity and contributions to gay culture.

 Bisexuals and their supporters observe Celebrate Bisexuality Day on September 23, as a day to recognize and celebrate bisexuality, bisexual history, community, and culture.

 LGBT History Month was first celebrated in October 1994.
 President Barack Obama declared it a national history month in 2009.
 The month is intended to encourage openness and education about LGBT history and rights.

 National Coming Day is an LGBTQ awareness day observed on October 11 and encourages LGBTQ people to come out to the people in their lives as a form of personal political activism.

-On October 12, 1998, University of Wyoming student Matthew Shepard died after being beaten, tortured and left today near Laramie, Wyoming four days earlier.
-Shepard’s attackers targeted him for robbery as a gay man, and pretended to be gay to lure him.
-Shepard’s death set off a wave of protests across the country, and ultimately led to the passage of Matthew Shepard Hate Crimes Prevention Act.
-Shepard will be interred at the National Cathedral in Washington, DC on October 26, 2018.
+On October 12, 1998, University of Wyoming student Matthew Shepard died after being beaten, tortured, and left today near Laramie, Wyoming four days earlier.
+Shepard’s attackers targeted him for robbery as a gay man and pretended to be gay to lure him.
+Shepard’s death set off a wave of protests across the country and ultimately led to the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
+Shepard was interred at the National Cathedral in Washington, DC in October 2018.

 International Pronouns Day is held on October 17.
 The day “seeks to make asking, sharing, and respecting personal pronouns commonplace.”
 This was the inaugural year for this “holiday.”